fjl/geas/README.md

 Expression macros can be created with the `#define` directive.
 Macros can be used within PUSH argument expressions.

 Macros can have parameters.
-Parameters use a dollar sign ($) prefix.
+Refer to parameter values using the dollar sign ($) prefix within the macro.

 	#define z 0x8823
 	#define myexpr(x, y)  ($x + $y) * z